NCAS-CMS/cfdm/docs/source/contributing.rst

 ----------------

-We would like to acknowledge and thank all those who have contributed ideas, code and documentation to the cfdm library:
+We would like to acknowledge and thank all those who have contributed ideas, code, and documentation to the cfdm library:

 * Allyn Treshansky
 * Bryan Lawrence